newjersey/navigator.business.nj.gov/content/src/fundings/youth-transitions-to-work.md

 > ### B﻿enefits
 >
-> Eligible applicants can apply for funding through the YTTW program for personnel expenses, costs associated with the pre-apprenticeship training and other expenses such as development of marketing/promotional materials, costs to prepare articulations agreements with institutions of higher education, curriculum development, support services, and aptitude testing
+> Eligible applicants can apply for funding for personnel expenses, costs associated with the pre-apprenticeship training, and other expenses such as development of marketing/promotional materials, costs to prepare articulation agreements with higher education institutions, curriculum development, support services, and aptitude testing.